CSSUoB/cssuob.github.io/_collections/_news/2024-09-22-css-welcome-week-newsletter-2024.md

 As well as the above, AFNOM, oSTEM, and VR will be running their own events as seen on the timetable, join their discord servers from the hub at https://discord.gg/9CH8VtfWQr to learn more!

-if you know anyone who'd like to join, send them our way at https://cssbham.com/join so they can sign up!
+If you know anyone who'd like to join, send them our way at https://cssbham.com/join so they can sign up!

 If you have any questions, or just want to say hi, we'll be at our stand in the CS Atrium on the 24th and the 25th of September, as well as being available on our discord server at https://cssbham.com/discord.
 Hope to see you around!